olga-kacala/Node_JS/Homework_12/README.md

   - The `userHealth` and `opponentHealth` columns track the health status of the user and the opponent, respectively.
   - The `attackHP` column records the attack power used in the last move.
   - The `totalAttack` column accumulates the total attack power across the game.

+- **Normalization:**
+  The schema is designed to be simple and normalized for the purposes of this game.
+Future extensions might include additional tables or fields to better track user-game relationships, such as adding a foreign key to link users to games they start or participate in.

+- **Indexes:**
+  Indexes on `username` in the `Users` table and `gameId` in the `Games` table help improve query performance.

+- **Security Considerations:**
+  Passwords are stored hashed, which is crucial for maintaining user security.

 ### Clone this repo with command